bandofai/plugteca/docs/PLUGIN_GUIDELINES.md

   "name": "plugin-name",
   "version": "1.0.0",
-  "description": "Brief, clear description of what the plugin does", "author": "Your Name or Organization"
+  "description": "Brief, clear description of what the plugin does", "author": {
+    "name": "Your Name or Organization"
+  }
 }
 ```